 Mike went on to graduate from the Metro Life Insurance School and became a licensed insurance agent in Massachusetts, specializing in life, disability and annuity products.

-Now in his 2nd term in the Senate, Mike currently serves as Chairman of the Senate Committee on Revenue and Vice Chairman of the Senate Committee on Telecommunications, Utilities and Energy as well as serving as a member of the Joint Committee on Consumer Protection and Professional Licensure, Joint Committee on Veterans and Federal Affairs, Joint Committee on Public Safety and Homeland Security, Joint Committee on Public Service, Special Senate Committee on Cyber Security Readiness, Special Senate Committee on Addiction Prevention, Treatment and Recovery Options and the Senate Committee on Bills in the Third Reading.
+Mike currently serves as Senate Chairman of the Joint Committee on Public Service and Vice Chairman of the Joint Committee on Economic Development and Emerging Technologies, as well as serving as a member of the Senate Committee on Global Warming and Climate Change, Senate Committee on Ways and Means, Joint Committee on Consumer Protection and Professional Licensure, Joint Committee on Election Laws, Joint Committee on Veterans and Federal Affairs, Joint Committee on Ways and Means.

-Mike has also been Massachusetts State Democratic Committeeman representing the 2nd Plymouth and Bristol District since first elected in 2005.
+Mike is also the Massachusetts State Democratic Committeeman representing the 2nd Plymouth and Bristol District.

 In addition to elected office, Mike has served on and volunteered with a wide variety of community organizations including: The Brockton Democratic City Committee, Save Our Libraries, Safe Neighborhood Initiatives, Boys and Girls Club, YMCA, NAACP.